EU fines Meta €797 million over antitrust breaches – DW – 11/14/2024

 The Commission said that Facebook Marketplace enjoyed a "substantial distribution advantage which competitors cannot match" due to it being tied to the social media platform.

-"All Facebook users automatically have access and get regularly exposed to Facebook Marketplace whether they want it or not," it said.
+"All Facebook users automatically have access and get regularly exposed to Facebook Marketplace whether they want it or not," it added.

-It said that Meta imposed unfair conditions on competitors who chose to advertise on Facebook Instagram, allowing it to "use ads-related data generated by other advertisers for the sole benefit of Facebook Marketplace."
+The Commission said that Meta imposed unfair conditions on competitors who chose to advertise on Facebook and Instagram, allowing it to "use ads-related data generated by other advertisers for the sole benefit of Facebook Marketplace."

 The penalty comes two years after the Commission accused Meta of giving its classified ads service Facebook Marketplace an unfair advantage by tying it to the Facebook social network.